A couple reading, potentially exploring information related to homeownership or mortgages.

 *As of July 6, 2020, Rocket Mortgage® is no longer accepting USDA loan applications.

-One of your top priorities when buying a house is probably having enough cash on hand to meet the down payment requirement.
-You may wonder how much you need to save for a down payment, or if buying a home without one is possible.
+One of your top priorities when buying a house is probably having enough cash on hand to make a down payment.
+You may wonder how much you need to save for a down payment or if buying a home without one is possible.

-Let’s look at the typical down payment requirement for different loan types.
-We’ll also discuss the average amount buyers pay upfront so you can get an idea of what to expect on your journey toward homeownership.
+We’ll look at the typical down payment requirement for different loan types and discuss the average amount that buyers pay upfront so you’ll have an idea of what to expect on your journey to homeownership.

 How Much Should You Put Down On A House?

-Minimum down payment requirements differ depending on the type of loan you choose.
-Here are the major types of loan programs and the down payment requirement for each.
+Minimum down payment requirements differ with the type of loan you choose.
+Here are the major loan programs and the down payment requirement for each.

 Home Loan Type